robinlinden/websocketpp/tutorials/utility_client/utility_client.md

 `websocket_endpoint::connect()` begins by calling `endpoint::get_connection()` using a uri passed as a parameter.
 Additionally, an error output value is passed to capture any errors that might occur during.
 If an error does occur an error notice is printed along with a descriptive message and the -1 / 'invalid' value is returned as the new ID.

 > ###### Terminology: `error handling: exceptions vs error_code`
 > WebSocket++ uses the error code system defined by the C++11 `<system_error>` library.
-It can optionally fall back to a similar system provided by the Boost libraries.
 All user facing endpoint methods that can fail take an `error_code` in an output parameter and store the error that occured there before returning.
 An empty/default constructed value is returned in the case of success.
 >
 > **Exception throwing varients**
 > All user facing endpoint methods that take and use an `error_code` parameter have a version that throws an exception instead.
 These methods are identical in function and signature except for the lack of the final ec parameter.
 The type of the exception thrown is `websocketpp::exception`.
 This type derives from `std::exception` so it can be caught by catch blocks grabbing generic `std::exception`s.
 The `websocketpp::exception::code()` method may be used to extract the machine readable `error_code` value from an exception.